Coderx-Gamer/shulker-dupe/README.md

 The 'Dupe' button will always dupe the item in the first shulker box slot. (slot id 0)

-All actions are found in the shulker box screen.
+All actions are found in the shulker box screen (toggle with the command "^toggleshulkerdupe").

 This is NOT an official mojang project.